-Every student has the opportunity to gain 6 stamps per day for Getting it Right linked to our ARCK values, which are totaled weekly by form tutors and stored electronically on the students SIMS behaviour page.
+Every student has the opportunity to gain 6 stamps per day in regular lessons for Getting it Right linked to our ARCK values, which are totalled weekly by form tutors and stored electronically on the students ClassCharts profile.
 Getting it Right, means that students did not receive a negative comment in the lesson or social time and in doing so followed our ARCK values.
 Students need to maintain these through adhering to the principles of this policy.

-- 1 point is deducted for each negative written comment that is issued by a member of staff in a lesson or social time. - Students will lose all of these 6 daily points (or part thereof if the sanction is imposed part way through the day) when high level sanctions are issued (Phase 7 onwards, see below)
+- 1 point is deducted for each negative written comment that is issued by a member of staff in a lesson or social time. - Students will lose all of these 6 daily points (or part thereof if the sanction is imposed for part of the day) when high level sanctions are issued (Phase 7 onwards, see below)